 Applications

 Sheets and plates have a broad spectrum of applications.
 Aluminum sheets often find use in industries requiring lightweight, flat surfaces, such as the automotive sector for body panels or in construction for cladding.
-They’re also prevalent in the production of household items, like appliances and cookware.
+They’re also common in the production of household items, like appliances and cookware.
 Due to their increased thickness, plants are employed in more heavy-duty contexts.
 This includes aerospace for aircraft skins, marine for boat hulls, and transportation for freight truck beds.

 Rod and Bar

 Rods and bars are long, linear aluminum products but differ in cross-sectional geometry.
-Rods are typically round, while bars can have various profiles, including rectangular, square, hexagonal, or flat.
+Rods are usually round, while bars can have various profiles, including rectangular, square, hexagonal, or flat.
 The production process and the chosen alloy can imbue these shapes with specific mechanical properties, making them adaptable to many uses.
 Their solid, elongated form makes them suitable for applications that demand strength along the length, and they can be easily machined or formed to fit precise specifications.

 Applications

 The applications of aluminum rods and bars span a wide range of industries.
-With their round cross-section, Rods are often employed in machinery as shafts or pivot points and as bracing elements or support rods in the construction sector.
+With their round cross-section, rods are often employed in machinery as shafts or pivot points and as bracing elements or support rods in the construction sector.
 Due to their varied profiles, bars find uses in structural, window, and door frames, and even trim or edging in furniture and architectural designs.

 Tube and Pipe